 What Record-Breaking Flights Are On The Horizon?

-Two of the world’s three longest flights have been launched last year, which raises the question of what other record-breaking flights might be on the horizon.
+Two of the world’s three longest flights were launched in 2018, which raises the question of what other record-breaking flights might be on the horizon.

 There are some other interesting flights that have either been launched or are on the horizon, but that we can’t add to the list yet:

-- Singapore Airlines just launched a nonstop Singapore to Seattle flight, which at 8,073 miles is only the 22nd longest flight in the world
+- Singapore Airlines launched a nonstop Singapore to Seattle flight in mid-2019, which at 8,073 miles is only the 23rd longest flight in the world

-- Qantas and American are rumored to be considering a Dallas to Brisbane flight as part of their joint venture, which would be in the top 15
+- Qantas and American are rumored to be considering a Dallas to Brisbane flight as part of their joint venture, which would be in the top 15; however, I’d say this is unlikely to happen, as American instead announced a Dallas to Auckland flight

 - In 2016, Emirates was supposed to launch nonstop flights from Dubai to Panama City (8,588 miles), though they postponed the route; it has been claimed several times that the route is still under consideration, though I wouldn’t count on it